I’ll Help You Find Your Way

 A graduate from the Drake University School of Law, Mr. Vacco’s practice is concentrated in the areas of real estate and estate planning.

 Mr. Vacco is also a licensed Illinois Real Estate Managing Broker and a member of the Illinois Association of Realtors®.
-He is an active member with the IL and Will County Bar Associations, where he serves on both the Will County Real Estate Law Committee and the Illinois State Bar Real Estate Section Committee.
-He is also a Member and acting director [2016 - 2019], of the Illinois Real Estate Lawyers Association.
+He is an active member with the IL and Will County Bar Associations, where he serves on both the Will County Real Estate Law Committee and the Illinois State Bar Real Estate Section Committee (Secretary for 2018 – 2019).
+He is also a Member and acting director [2016 – 2021], of the Illinois Real Estate Lawyers Association.
 (IRELA is a professional organization comprised of experienced real estate attorneys dedicated to assisting individuals and businesses in connection with real estate transactions of all types.)

 As a member of the Will County and Illinois State Bar Associations, Mr. Vacco has been a guest speaker at numerous Continuing Legal Education Seminars where he has lectured on such topics as commercial leases, residential leases, real estate sales agreements, short sales, HUD regulations and ethics as well as recent case law.